The Limits of Inference in Complex Systems: When Stochastic Models Become Indistinguishable: Computation of

 It is remarkable that the Radon-Nikodym derivative in Eq.~\eqref{AP_eq:RN_Q_Q^B} depends only on the initial and final states of the process, not on the whole path as it usually happens, e.g. Eq.~\eqref{AP_eq:generalized_Girsanov}.
 Just as Girsanov's theorem allows computing Radon-Nikodym derivatives with respect to the Wiener measure, Theorem~\eqref{AP_Th:RN_Q_Q^B} allows us to compute Radon-Nikodym derivatives with respect to bridge measures.
 In particular, using the chain rule of Radon-Nikodym derivatives,

-n processes defined through stochastic differential equations, for the ratio $d\mathbb{P}/d\mathbb{Q}$ to exist, the $\mathbb{Q}$- and $\mathbb{P}$-processes must share the same noise function~\cite{Klebaner2012}.
-If this condition holds, we can proceed with the computation once again by applying the chain rule with respect to their associated driftless reference process [Eq.~\eqref{AP_eq:dritless_process}].
+The above discussion can be extended to the case of multiplicative processes.
+For the ratio $d\mathbb{P}/d\mathbb{Q}$ to exist, the $\mathbb{Q}$- and $\mathbb{P}$-processes must share the same diffusion (noise) coefficient~\cite{Klebaner2012}.
+If this condition holds, we can proceed with the computation by applying the chain rule with respect to their associated driftless reference process [Eq.~\eqref{AP_eq:dritless_process}].